First Chance - Book cover

 It was also an escape from my shitty existence of a life.
 Although, if I had known years later that I would be where I am now, life would have been so much easier.

-Hopping fences to hear us.
+Jumping fences to hear us.
 To see us play.
 That would make our career—my career.

-Wait until we hit the stage, and let’s see if I can change her attitude.
+Just wait until we hit the stage, and let’s see if I can change her attitude.

 It’s not common for people like her to be at a concert of ours because usually, you have to pay for a ticket, and why would you pay for a ticket to a concert of a band you don’t even like?